 If you choose to hold a fundraiser then keep it restricted to very specific and targeted goals.
 For example, paying back rent or a hotel room, child support, getting a drivers license, medical bills or fixing a broken-down vehicle.

 That brings us to the end of Part 2 – What not to do when helping someone facing homelessness.
 Please check out parts 1 and 3 and, as always, thank you for listening.

-The video presentation Solving Extreme Poverty and Homelessness in the USA can be seen on YouTube:
+Solving Extreme Poverty and Homelessness in the USA

 This presentation describes a potential solution from a big picture perspective.
 These ideas are being presented as a starting point for discussions on poverty and homelessness.
 I am inviting fellow poverty survivors – people with lived experience surviving poverty, particularly homelessness – to participate in this discussion.
 If you have never experience poverty directly, your support is appreciated but please be respectful and allow people with lived experience take the lead in this conversation.

 Big Picture, Big Steps